 Estate Planning Attorneys in Midland, Texas

-At Cotton Bledsoe Tighe & Dawson, our philosophy is based on the belief that estate planning involves both planning to live effectively, productively, securely, and with maximum self-determination, and planning for one’s death in a way that gives final meaning and worth to one’s life.
+At Cotton Bledsoe Tighe & Dawson, P.C., our philosophy is based on the belief that estate planning involves both planning to live effectively, productively, securely, and with maximum self-determination, and planning for one’s death in a way that gives final meaning and worth to one’s life.

 In implementing this philosophy, we use both traditional and innovative estate planning techniques.